Wayland, Kentucky: History

 In 1911, the Elk Horn Coal Company established a coal camp at the confluence of Steele Creek and the Right Fork of Beaver Creek.
-This place had been known as “Martin’s Mill” since before the start of the Civil War, due to Rev. “Old” John Martin’s Grist Mill, which was located on Mill Creek.
+This place had been known as “Martin’s Mill” since before the start of the Civil War, due to Rev. “Old” John Martin's Grist Mill, which was located on Mill Creek.
 During the Civil War, after the Battle of Middle Creek, Confederate General Humphrey Marshall and his forces camped there at the mill, while on their way back to Virginia.
 During the period of 1911 to 1914 the coal camp was called different names, including “Camp Steele Creek” and “Watson Town.”
 They later named this place Wayland, after Clarence Wayland Watson, the president of the company.
-In April of 1914 the railroad arrived, and on May 18, the town post office was established.
-The coal camp’s construction wasn’t completed until the early 1920s.
+In April 1914 the railroad arrived, and on May 18, the town post office was established.
+The coal camp's construction wasn't completed until the early 1920s.
 Wayland was incorporated as a sixth-class city in 1923.

+On July 28, 2022, Wayland, as well as many other places in eastern Kentucky, was hit by devastating flash flooding.